-The Buenos Aires court sentenced a libertarian influencer for discriminating against a trans woman.
+A Buenos Aires court sentenced a libertarian influencer for discriminating against a trans woman

-The court sentenced an influencer for discriminating against a trans woman in digital environments.
+The court convicted an influencer for discrimination in digital environments against a trans woman.

 Share